avifoxi/listMonkey/README.md

 listMonkey
 ==========

-listMonkey is a simple Front End list making app, written in complete Vanilla Javascript.
+listMonkey is a super simple list making interface, written in complete Vanilla Javascript and CSS.

-No libraries, no frameworks, just you, a browser, and a document.
+No libraries, no frameworks, just you, a list, and a monkey.